 Reflexology is looked on favourably by gynaecologists and obstetricians like Dr Gowri Motha, who is a great advocate in her book, Gentle Birth Method.

 There is a view that pregnancy reflexology helps and supports a woman as her body changes through pregnancy.
-I am qualified to practise pregnancy reflexology, which can be given in the first trimester.
+I am qualified to practise pregnancy reflexology, which is safe to be given throughout pregnancy, including the first trimester.
 I believe in using pregnancy reflexology to help consolidate pregnancy by encouraging the production of necessary hormones and calming the body, aiding it to return to a state of equilibrium.

 I also believe that using pregnancy reflexology with expectant mothers can help them relax and increase circulation to areas of the body that most need it, such as the pelvis, hips and lower back.